criteo/graphite-remote-adapter/README.md

 enable support for tags in the remote adapter with `--graphite.enable-tags` or in the configuration file.

+### Filtering tags

+Using `--graphite.filtered-tags` (or the `filtered_tags` yaml field in configuration files), it is possible to exports as tags only a given set of label names.
+Other labels/values won't be exported as tags, and will still be part of the metric name.
+This feature is only supported for Graphite Tags (not available when using the OpenMetrics format).

 ## Configuring Prometheus

 To configure Prometheus to send samples to this binary, add the following to your `prometheus.yml`: